 Working with agents that act on their own means lots of threads — the sidebar is built for triage:

-• Filters — by agent (when the workspace has several), by domain, by priority; plus full-text thread search.
+- Filters — by agent (when the workspace has several) and by domain, plus full-text thread search.

 The composer

-• Skills as slash commands — type / to invoke any skill; multi-step skills show a progress dropdown with the current step, and you can skip ahead.
+/to invoke any skill; multi-step skills show a progress dropdown with the current step, and you can skip ahead. - Agent mentions — type

 You never wait for the agent